Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Numerical Experiments

 Let the Markovian strategy \(\alpha^i_t\) be the dollar amount agent \(i\) invests in \(S^i\) at time \(t\).
 Under the self-financing condition, the wealth process $\{X^i_t\}$ satisfies

 Each agent maximizes the expected utility of its terminal wealth relative to direct neighbors:

-under a CARA utility function of the form \(U_i(x,y) := - e^{-\frac{1}{\delta_i}(x-\theta_i y)}\), where \(\delta_i>0\) is the reciprocal of the risk aversion level of agent \(i\), and \(\theta_i>0\) characterizes the individual level of competition or complement effects of agent \(i\).
+under a CARA utility function of the form \(U_i(x,y) := - e^{-\frac{1}{\delta_i}(x-\theta_i y)}\), where \(\delta_i>0\) is the reciprocal of the risk aversion level of agent \(i\), and \(\theta_i>0\) characterizes the individual level of competition or complementary effects.
 This setup aligns with the general formulation (cf. \eqref{eqn:state_dynamics} and \eqref{eqn:J}):

 \textbf{HJB system and benchmark solution.} Let \(v^i:[0,T]\times\R^N\to\R\) be the value function of agent \(i\).
 By the dynamic programming principle (DPP), it satisfies the HJB system

 with terminal condition $v^i(T,x) = g^i(x)$.
 Solving the infimum yields equilibrium conditions for \(\hat{\alpha}^i\):